Mojave Experimental Fly-in - Mojave, CA (KMHV)

 I definitely will return someday to Christmas Island to fish for torpedo-fast bonefish and wily giant trevally (GT).
 The video below captures the excitement of fly fishing for 100 lb GT.

-During trip planning, I was warned of the $3000 landing/parking fees at Nadi, Fiji, so I bypassed the island and continued east between cloud layers towards American Samoa.
+While planning for this trip, I was warned of the $3000 landing/parking fees at Nadi, Fiji, so I bypassed the island and continued east between cloud layers towards American Samoa.
 I was disappointed to not see the many tropical Fijian islands below me.
 I crossed over Bligh Water, made famous when cannibalistic local Fijian tribes chased Captain Bligh through this passage in 1789.

 Fuel consumption notes.
 Approaching overcast Viti Levu, Fiji.